Clusium: Roman history

 At the time of the invasion of the Gauls in 391 BC, Clusium was on friendly terms with Rome.
 It was once thought that it was the action of the Roman envoys who had come to intercede for the people of Clusium with the Gauls, and then, contrary to international law, took part in the battle which followed, which determined the Gauls to march on Rome; whether this was true or not, the Gauls needed no real provocation.
 Near Clusium too, according to Livy, a battle occurred in 296 BC between the Gauls and Samnites combined, and the Romans; a little later the united forces of Clusium and Perusia were defeated by the Romans.
-The precise period at which Clusium came under Roman supremacy is, however, uncertain, though this must have happened before 225 BC, when the Gauls advanced as far as Clusium.
-In 205 BC, during the Second Punic War it was reported that they promised ship timber and corn to Scipio Africanus.
+In 205 BC, during the Second Punic War, the city promised ship timber and corn to Scipio Africanus.

 The Via Cassia, constructed after 187 BC, passed just below the town.
 In Sulla's civil war, Papirius Carbo took up his position here, and two battles occurred in the neighbourhood.
+After the Social War the city was enrolled in the tribe Arniensis and, following the wars between Marius and Sulla, it received a Sullan military colony, to which the designation Clusini Novi, as opposed to Clusini Veteres, has been referred.
+The two communities are listed separately in Pliny's catalogue of the peoples of the seventh region.
+The phenomenon is not isolated: in the same list Arretium appears divided into three, as Arretini Veteres, Arretini Fidentiores and Arretini Iulienses.
+Such designations do not denote ethnic groups but sections of the citizen body distinguished by seniority and legal condition, the older citizens being flanked by groups of colonists settled at successive moments.

-Sulla appears to have increased the number of colonists, and a statue was certainly erected in his honour here.
-In imperial times we hear little of it, though its grain and grapes were famous.
+Between the later second and the early first century BC bell-shaped terracotta urns became common, inscribed with the name of the deceased in Etruscan and sometimes in Latin: a production that marks the transition from Etruscan to Roman culture.
+In imperial times little is heard of the town, though its grain and grapes were famous.
 Christianity found its way into Clusium as early as the 3rd century, and the tombstone of a bishop of AD 322 exists.
 In 540, it was named as a strong place to which the Ostrogothic king Vitiges sent a garrison of a thousand men.